 About 12 years later, Diana and her brother, Charles Spencer, had a falling out after he refused to let her come live in the Garden House on the family's Althorp Estate in the wake of Diana's separation from Charles, citing the lack of security and, basically, the big disturbance it would cause him.
 Soon after he asked her to return her wedding tiara to the family fold.

-Fergie continued to wear her wedding tiara even after her divorce in 1996, but the last public sighting of it on her was in 2001, at Elton John's White Tie and Tiara Ball.
+Sarah continued to wear her wedding tiara even after she and Andrew divorced in 1996, but the last public sighting of it on her was in 2001, at Elton John's White Tie and Tiara Ball.

-There was some speculation that her daughter Princess Eugenie would wear it at her wedding last month, but instead she wore one of granny's pieces, the Greville Emerald Kokoshnik—notable, as you might guess, for the massive 93.7-carat, Eye of Sauron emerald stone smack in the middle of it, which made for a true statement piece for the bride.
+There was some speculation that her daughter Princess Eugenie would wear her mum's tiara when she married Jack Brooksbank in 2018, but instead she wore one of her granny's pieces, the Greville Emerald Kokoshnik—notable for the massive 93.7-carat, Eye of Sauron-style emerald stone smack in the middle of it, which made for a true statement piece for the bride.